Biden to give democracy a boost with virtual summit

 The gathering from December 9-10 will "galvanise commitments and initiatives across three principal themes: defending against authoritarianism, fighting corruption, and promoting respect for human rights," it said.

 A year later Biden plans to host the delegates once more -- hopefully in person -- to "showcase progress made against their commitments."
-The statement did not give details of those invited to the summit, which comes after the leaders of the G20 -- whose composition is determined by economic weight and includes authoritarian regimes -- are due to meet at the end of October in Italy.
+The statement did not give details of those invited to the summit, which comes after the leaders of the G20 -- whose composition is determined by economic weight and includes authoritarian regimes such as China and Saudi Arabia -- are due to meet at the end of October in Italy.

 The US invitation also goes beyond the restricted framework of the G7, a group of major Western democracies in which emerging countries are not represented.
 Biden has said that "the challenge of our time is to demonstrate that democracies can deliver by improving the lives of their own people and by addressing the greatest problems facing the wider world," according to the statement.

-The administration made the case that Biden, who has just won a major domestic victory with the Senate’s vote on a massive infrastructure plan, has in some ways already shown the way.
+The adminstration made the case that Biden, who has just won a major domestic victory with the Senate’s vote on a massive infrastructure plan, has in some ways already shown the way.
+"In his first six months in office, the president has reinvigorated democracy at home, vaccinating 70 percent of (the) population, passing the American Rescue plan, and advancing bipartisan legislation to invest in our infrastructure and competitiveness," the White House said.